Mushymato/MiscMapActionsProperties/README.md

 ### Map Property

+All map properties are also Data/Location custom fields.
+In the case where both map property and Data/Location custom fields exist, custom fields are prioritized.

 #### mushymato.MMAP_FruitTreeCosmeticSeason \<x\> \<y\>

 - For use in maps with map property IsGreenhouse T.
 - Make fruit trees use seasonal appearances even in greenhouse.

+#### mushymato.MMAP/HoeDirt.texture: \<texture\>

+- For use in places with tillable soil.
+- Changes the appearance of tilled soil in that location.
+- Texture should follow vanilla format of 3 sets of 16 tiles: tilled, watered overlay, paddy overlay
+- See `[CP] Vulkan Farm Cave` and `[PIF] Vulkan Cave` for example.

+#### mushymato.MMAP_WoodsLighting T|Color

+- Forces a certain ambiant lighting color, identical logic to
+-

 ### Tile Data